 Area of Law: Criminal Law

 Possession of a narcoticRegion: Ontario Answer # 768

-The federal Controlled Drugs and Substances Act lists all illegal drugs, including marijuana, heroin, cocaine, amphetamines, and hashish.
+The federal Controlled Drugs and Substances Act (CDSA) lists all illegal drugs, including heroin, cocaine, and amphetamines.
 It is illegal to knowingly have any of these drugs in your possession at any time, even if they do not belong to you.
 If you have been charged with a crime such as possession of a narcotic, it is important to hire an experienced criminal defence lawyer as soon as possible.

 What is considered possession?